Sometimes one is not enough.

 Building a CD ladder isn’t as complicated as it sounds.
 CD laddering involves a saver buying multiple CDs at once that mature at different intervals.
 For example, while you’re opening a one-year CD, you could open a three-year and five-year CD at the same time.

 CD ladders leave room for plenty of flexibility.
 You can put equal amounts of money into each CD, or you can decide how much money will go in each account depending on the current economic climate.
 You don’t even have to open all of the CDs at the same institution.
-You could buy three CDs from three different banks and credit unions depending on which one has the highest rate.
+You could buy three CDs from three different banks and credit unions based on which one has the highest rate.

 Pros and cons of laddering CDs